-When mapped in space, the regions of truly high or low occupancy were visible across studies and scenarios (except for 3-2) (Figs. B.10-11).
-We noted that the estimates of occupancy $\hat{\psi_{it}}$ were less nuanced (more blurred/more homogeneous maps with less fine-grained patterns) than the true occupancy after we started to change the sampling design and the combination of covariates.
-However, in the last scenario, occupancy overestimation was widespread in space (Figs. B.10-11).
-Despite this challenging condition, the model get closer to the true occupancy within the observation spot (mid-latitude) when spatial autocorrelation was high (decay $\phi$ was low, Fig. B.10).
-Overall, out-of-sample predictions of occupancy did not match the true occupancy, especially for low occupancy areas (south of the simulated landscape) (Figs. B.10-11).
+When mapped in space, the regions of truly high or low occupancy were visible across studies and scenarios (except for 3-2 and 3-3) (Figs. B.11-12).
+We noted that the estimates of occupancy $\hat{\psi_{it}}$ were less nuanced (more homogeneous maps with less fine-grained patterns) than the true occupancy after we started to change the combination of covariates.
+However, in the last two scenarios, occupancy overestimation was widespread in space (Figs. B.11-12).
+Despite this challenging condition, the model get closer to the true occupancy within the observation spot (mid-latitude) when $\phi$ was low (high spatial autocorrelation, Fig. B.11).
+Overall, out-of-sample predictions of occupancy did not match the true occupancy, especially for low occupancy areas (bottom of the simulated landscape, Figs. B.11-12).

-Contour plots of combinations of model intercepts ($\hat{\beta_{0}}$ and $\hat{\alpha_{0}}$, at logistic scale) showed elongated densities across the $\hat{\beta_{0}}$ axis, especially when temporal correlation and variance were both high (Fig. B.12; results for low temporal correlation and variance are show in the Fig. B.13).
+Contour plots of combinations of model intercepts ($\hat{\beta_{0}}$ and $\hat{\alpha_{0}}$, at logistic scale) showed elongated densities across the $\hat{\beta_{0}}$ axis (Figs. B.13-B.14), especially when temporal correlation and variance were both high (Fig. B.14).
 Despite the large spread of $\hat{\beta_{0}}$ estimates, the true parameter values were positioned inside the region of high density of point-estimates.
-The only exception occurred when both temporal and spatial clustering of observations were imposed to occupancy data (scenario 3-2).
-In this case, there was a precise (low spread of point estimates) yet biased high $\beta_{0}$ estimator (the true value was outside the high density region) (Figs. B.12-13).
-To sum up, overall, there are imprecise but unbiased estimates of the yearly average site occupancy before imposing scenario 3-2.
-When this scenario was considered, site-level occupancy estimates became biased in the sense that they were closer to yearly average site occupancy ($\hat{\beta_0}$) than they should have been.
-Average site occupancy was itself overestimated, so that local occupancy at grid cell level was overestimated as well.
+The exceptions were scenarios 3-2 and 3-3.
+In these cases, there were precise (low spread of point estimates) yet biased high $\beta_{0}$ estimators: the true value was outside the high density region (Figs. B.13-14).
+To sum up, overall, there are imprecise but unbiased estimates of the yearly average site occupancy before imposing scenarios 3-2 and 3-3.
+When these scenarios were considered, site-level occupancy estimates became biased in the sense that they were closer to yearly average site occupancy ($\hat{\beta_0}$) than they should have been.
+Average site occupancy was itself overestimated, so that local occupancy at grid cell level was overestimated as well (Figs. B.11-12).